boyddotee/Yarshud/README.md

 ## Customize the look

-## Translate HelpDeskZ to your language
+## Translate Yarshud to your language